HackerThemes/theme-machine/readme.md

 This project includes all the Free and Open Source Bootstrap 4 themes on HackerThemes.com.
 Each folder under `/dist/` is it's own theme, which includes a small starter template for the default template as well.

+## Getting started

+You can either clone this entire repository and use the themes under `/dist/`, or head download the [Bootstrap Themes](https://hackerthemes.com) individually on our website.

 ## Build steps

 To build and modify the themes, you'll need to use npm and gulp.
 On Ubuntu (and hopefully other systems :-) you can do: